-Data sources: MeSH terms for quantitative sensory testing (QST) pressure pain thresholds, conditioned pain modulation, temporal summation, sensitization, hyperalgesia, and anterior knee pain or PFP were searched in PubMed, SportDiscus, CINAHL, Academic Search Complete, and Ebscohost.
+We searched MeSH terms for quantitative sensory testing (QST) pressure pain thresholds (PPTs), conditioned pain modulation (CPM), temporal summation, sensitization, hyperalgesia, and anterior knee pain or PFP in PubMed, SPORTDiscus, CINAHL, Academic Search Complete, and EBSCOhost.

-Study Selection: Peer reviewed studies written in English, published between 2005–2020 which investigated QST and/or pain mapping in a sample with PFP were included in this review.
+Peer-reviewed studies that were written in English and published between 2005 and 2020 and investigated QST or pain mapping in a sample with PFP were included in this review.

-Data Extraction: The initial search yielded 140 articles.
-After duplicates were removed, 78 article abstracts were reviewed.
-Full-text review of 21 studies occurred, with 11 studies included in the meta-analysis and eight studies included in the systematic review.
+The initial search yielded 140 articles.
+After duplicates were removed, 78 abstracts were reviewed.
+The full text of 21 studies was examined, and we included 15 studies in our evaluation: 6 in the meta-analysis, 4 in the systematic review, and 5 in both the meta-analysis and systematic review.

-Data Synthesis: A random-effects meta-analysis was conducted for four QST variables (local pressure pain thresholds, remote pressure pain thresholds, conditioned pain modulation, temporal summation).
-Strong evidence supports lower local and remote pressure pain thresholds, impaired conditioned pain modulation, and facilitated temporal summation in individuals with PFP compared to pain-free individuals.
-Conflicting evidence is presented for heat and cold pain thresholds.
-Pain mapping demonstrated expanding pain patterns associated with long PFP symptom duration.
+A random-effects meta-analysis was conducted for 4 QST variables (local PPTs, remote PPTs, CPM, temporal summation).
+Strong evidence supported lower local and remote PPTs, impaired CPM, and facilitated temporal summation in individuals with PFP compared with pain-free individuals.
+Evidence for heat and cold pain thresholds was conflicting.
+Pain mapping demonstrated expanding pain patterns associated with long duration of PFP symptoms.

-Conclusions: Signs of central sensitization are present in individuals with PFP, indicating altered pain modulation.
-PFP etiological and treatment models should reflect the current body of evidence regarding central sensitization.
-Signs of central sensitization should be monitored clinically and treatments with central effects should be considered as part of a multi-modal plan of care.
+Signs of central sensitization were present in individuals with PFP, indicating altered pain modulation.
+The etiologic and treatment models of PFP should reflect the current body of evidence regarding central sensitization.
+Signs of central sensitization should be monitored clinically, and treatments with central effects should be considered as part of a multimodal plan of care.

-Pain persistence in patellofemoral pain may be the result of central sensitization.
+Pain persistence in patients with patellofemoral pain may be the result of central sensitization.

-Individuals with PFP demonstrate altered pressure pain thresholds, central pain inhibition, and central pain facilitation compared to pain-free individuals.
+Individuals with patellofemoral pain demonstrated altered pressure pain thresholds, central pain inhibition, and central pain facilitation compared with pain-free individuals.

 Clinicians should incorporate quantitative sensory tests into the examination process to track improvement over time.